inmanta/vscode-inmanta/README.md

 The extension currently has three settings:
  - inmanta.compilerVenv: Path to the virtual environment the compiler should use.
  - inmanta.ls.enabled: Whether or not activate the Inmanta Language server (you probably want to).
- - inmanta.pythonPath: Python path the extension should use.
+ - inmanta.pythonPath: Python path the extension should use to run the language server.

 ## Known Issues